kalekdev/uni/semester-1/lineare-algebra/notes.typ

 there would just be a single line, which of course has solutions along its entirety.

-Any variables not accounted due to an all 0 row are called _free variables_ and can take any real value.
+Any variables not accounted for due to an all 0 row / no pivot in their column are called _free variables_ and can take any real value.
+TODO: Solidify understanding

 === Tips:\
 - Never divide / subtract in Gaussian elimination.
 Either multiply by $1/x$ or -1.
   Order is half of the work in maths.
+- Switch rows columns carefully *before* carrying out additions.
 - When switching rows to get pivots in the correct place, it is usually best to swap a line with zero pivot with the row that has the largest pivot in that place.

-TODO: Consider Gaussian elimination for non square matrix and why the stagger skips some columns\
-TODO: Understand protocol matrix

-In dem Ergebnis matrix, alle Zeilen sind lineare Kombiationen der Pivot Zeilen.
+_U - Upper (Deutsch: R - Rechts) Matrix_ - Matrix with 0s under the diagonal and
+any numbers above it\
+_L - Lower Matrix_ - Matrix with 0s above the diagonal and any numbers below it\
+_Identity Matrix_ - Matrix with 0s above and below the diagonal, which only
+contains 1s\
+_Tridiagonal Matrix_ - Matrix with 3 diagonals, and otherwise 0s everywhere

+_Protokolmatrix (aka L / Kontrollmatrix)_ - Identity matrix with the same
+dimensions as the system matrix, used for tracking the elimination process (TODO: Expand after learning LU decomposition).
+The scalar by which another row was multiplied $times -1$ is written in the position of the currently eliminated variable of the row it was added to. *Caution*: when swapping rows, do NOT forget adjusting the Protokolmatrix accordingly, by simply swapping all non diagonal values in the rows.

+_Homogene LGS_ - $bold(A x) = 0$ hat eine triviale Loesung $bold(x) = 0$, unless
+it has free variables.\

+=== Square Matrices ($m times n$):
+_Regular Matrix_ - Rank = n - has exactly one solution\
+_Singular Matrix_ - Rank < n - has infinite / no solutions